pedro-homero/pedro-homero.github.io/bio.markdown

 So you want to know a bit more about me?
 Ok.

-* :older_man: 48 years old
+* :older_man: 49 years old

 * :purple_heart: feminist (trans-inclusive)

 * :fist: anti-fascist (and all dictatorships in general).
-I swing between democratic socialism and full-fledged anarchism, depending on my level of hope in humanity.
+Anarchist.

 * :open_hands: secular humanist

-* :boy::boy: father of 2 amazing kids (9 and 11 years old)
+* :boy::boy: father of 2 amazing kids (10 and 12 years old)

 * :joy_cat::joy_cat::joy_cat::joy_cat::joy_cat: co-parent for 5 crazy (and cute) cats